 - Testing – The fabrics and construction of all Mary Meyer toys are fully tested to meet and very often exceed US safety standards.
 If a toy fails the tests, it is either dropped before production or is redesigned until it passes all safety tests.

 - Production – Built-in processes during production are designed to maximize safety.
+These are just some of the examples of why a Mary Meyer toy is safe, no matter which toy it is.
 Examples are:

 - All toys go through metal detectors to assure no metal fragments are inside our toys.